godarklight/concorde/Models/ReadmeModel.txt

 Texturing
 ---------
 The cockpit texture without alpha makes the 2D instruments visible on a panel;
-the other texture with alpha is for clipping of 2D instruments.
+the other texture with alpha is for clipping of 2D instruments (doesn't work yet with OSG).

 Livery works with only 1 texture per group :
-- screen and front maps a 2nd texture with alpha layer, for their transparent windows;
+- screen, front and side map a 2nd texture with alpha layer, for their transparent windows;
-- primary nozzles swaps in real time between 2 textures.
+- exhaust has a separate texture.